The power of content personalization in modern marketing

 Personalization is data-driven

-Also known as customer insight, the more data you have, the better you will understand the context of your audience.
-And the better you understand the context, the better you can personalize the content.
+Your ever-growing knowledge of your audience drives your ability to personalize.
+Also known as customer insight, the more data you have, the better you understand the context of your audience — and the better you can match your content to their needs.

 There are two types of customer insights you can collect for personalization purposes: